spotinst/help/src/docs/z-ocean-cd/ocean-cd-overview.md

 - Spot Ocean providing container management and numerous optimization features in your infrastructure layer
 - Ocean CD providing visibility, deployment automation, and continuous verification at the application level

-You use the Kubernetes orchestrator of your choice (e.g., EKS, AKS, GKE, KOPS or others).
+You use the Kubernetes orchestrator of your choice (e.g., EKS, AKS, GKE, kOps or others).

 <img src="/ocean-cd/_media/ocean-cd-overview-02.png" />